Aggregates

 Start the Dolittle environment

-Start the Dolittle environment with all the necessary dependencies with the following command:
+If you don’t have a Runtime already going from a previous tutorial, start the Dolittle environment with all the necessary dependencies with the following command:

-$ docker run -p 50053:50053 -p 27017:27017 dolittle/runtime:latest-development
+$ docker run -p 50053:50053 -p 51052:51052 -p 27017:27017 -d dolittle/runtime:latest-development

-This will start a container with the Dolittle Development Runtime on port 50053 and a MongoDB server on port 27017.
+This will start a container with the Dolittle Development Runtime on port 50053 and 51052 and a MongoDB server on port 27017.
 The Runtime handles committing the events and the event handlers while the MongoDB is used for persistence.

 Docker on Windows